mconcas/release-validation/mc/README.md

   This variable allows you to run those stages without supplying their respective JDLs (parameters will be deduced from the current one and modified accordingly).
+* `QADetectorInclude`: string with a list of space-separated detector names to be included when generating the QA plots.
+Leave empty for including all detectors.
+In order to expose it to the job you must add it to `JDLVariables`.
+* `QADetectorExclude`: exclude detectors from QA plots.
+Same format as `QADetectorInclude`.
+Has to be added to `JDLVariables` too.

 Overriding JDL variables